 Coping and support

-Pemphigus may be difficult to live with, especially if it affects your daily activities or makes you feel embarrassed.
+Pemphigus may be difficult to live with, especially if it affects your daily activities or causes lost sleep or stress.
 You may find it helpful to talk to others with the disease.
-You can find in-person or virtual support groups.
+You can find in-person or online support groups.
 Ask your doctor for suggestions.

 Preparing for your appointment